BYUHPC/oodproxy-client/windows/README.md

-# OOD Proxy BYU Client
+# OOD Proxy BYU Client for Microsoft Windows

 ## Overview
 This application provides a secure connection tunnel for Remote Desktop Protocol (RDP) sessions through Open OnDemand at BYU.
 It uses Stunnel to create a TLS encrypted tunnel to the remote proxy server.